theganeshsah/WALMART-SALES-FORECAST/README.md

 # WALMART-SALES-FORECAST

-﻿# Walmart Sales Time Series Forecasting Using Machine and Deep Learning Time Series Forecasting of Walmart Sales Data using Deep Learning and Machine Learning
+﻿# Walmart Sales Time Series Forecasting Using Machine Time Series Forecasting of Walmart Sales Data using Machine Learning
 ## Blog of this Project
 ## Datasets
 **Walmart Recruiting - Store Sales Forecasting** downloaded from